The Bankrate promise

 Finding the best home insurance company depends on a lot of factors.
-It’s a good idea to compare quotes from some of the top home insurers in the country ranked on criteria like customer service, financial strength and affordability.
-Not every homeowner has the same needs, so it’s smart to look at several options and speak with a licensed insurance professional.
+It is a good idea to compare quotes from some of the top home insurers in the country using criteria like customer service scores from J.D.
+Power, financial strength ratings from AM Best and average premiums.
+Not every homeowner has the same needs, so it is smart to look at several options and speak with a licensed insurance professional.

 Does homeowners insurance cover diseased tree removal?

-No, diseased tree removal is considered routine maintenance and is not included in a standard homeowners insurance policy.
-It’s the homeowner’s responsibility to track the health of their trees and treat them when needed.
+Diseased tree removal is generally considered routine maintenance and is not typically covered by a standard homeowners insurance policy.
+It is your responsibility to track the health of your trees and treat them when needed.

 If a falling tree damages my roof, will that be covered by homeowners insurance?